 A total of 2,846 cases of child sexual abuse were reported in 2019.
 On average, eight children are abused in Pakistan every day.
 Abuse of children by clerics is prevalent in Pakistan, but clerics continuously escape conviction.
 This is because no one governs madrasahs, nor is there a central authority that can investigate or respond to allegations of abuse by clerics.
 Poorly trained police often refuse to register complaints or investigate.
 Instead, they subject the victim to mistreatment and humiliation.
 A total of 3,722 abusers were identified last year, out of which 2,222 were acquainted with the victims including relatives, cousins, neighbors, family friends, clerics, teachers, and even a parent.
 Pakistan continues to ignore the topic of sexual abuse because of the stigma attached to abuse victims.
 Children can be victimized anywhere.
 It is, therefore, necessary to talk to children about sexual violence to ensure their safety.

 Child rape in Pakistan is more common than you think.
 More recently, 1,489 children were sexually abused in the first half of the year in the country.
 The victims included 785 girls and 704 boys.
-The abusers were acquaintances of the victims or victims’ family in 822 cases while strangers were involved in 135 reported cases.
+The abusers were acquaintances of the victims or victims’ families in 822 cases while strangers were involved in 135 reported cases.

 Source: Sahil, an organization working for child protection.